A moratorium is in effect on adding information from Fire and Blood until December 20th.

 Dorne and the Vale of Arryn did not suffer from the Great Spring Sickness, as they closed off their access roads and their ports to all travellers.
-Duncan the Tall and his squire, Egg, were in Dorne for the duration of the plague so were unaffected by it.
+Ser Duncan the Tall and his squire, Prince Aegon Targaryen, were in Dorne for the duration of the plague so were unaffected by it.

 Lord Brynden Rivers, the Hand of the King to Daeron's successor Aerys I Targaryen, ordered the many bodies be brought to the Dragonpit and burned by the pyromancers.
-The light of their wildfire pyres could be seen as a dark green glow throughout the city during the night.
-Others known to have died of the Sickness were the last husband of Lady Rohanne Webber, Lord Damon Lannister and the heir and eldest son of Lord Bracken.
+The light of their wildfire pyres could be seen as a dark green glow throughout King's Landing during the night.
+A quarter of the city burned to the ground.

 Many hostages of the Iron Throne, taken from Daemon I Blackfyre's supporters in the aftermath of the First Blackfyre Rebellion, died in the spring.
 With these kinsmen of their supporters already dead, Lord Gormon Peake and Daemon II Blackfyre felt more comfortable attempting the Second Blackfyre Rebellion.